iuryt/ObsidianPy/README.md

-# bibtex-to-obsidian
+# ObsidianPy

-This a Python code for creating and updating notes on Obsidian app from a BibTeX file.
+My Python code for dealing with Obsidian notes.